 - Keeping the Business on Track

 It is pretty easy to prepare an Income Statement.
 All you have to know is two simple things: total revenues and total expenses.
-Total revenue is the sum of all money which comes into your business as an income or gain.
-Total expenses are the sum of all money which goes out of the business mainly in the form of payments.
+Total revenue is the sum of all money that comes into your business as an income or gain.
+Total expenses are the sum of all money that goes out of the business, mainly in the form of payments.
 You earn a profit/ net income from your business when the total of revenues exceeds the total of expenses.
 Similarly, you make a loss/ net loss when the total of expenses exceeds the total of revenues.

 Net Income/Net Loss = Total revenue – Total Expenses.